John Murray (publishing house): History

 His successor Sir John Murray IV (1851–1928) was publisher to Queen Victoria.
 Among other works, he published Murray's Magazine from 1887 until 1891.
 From 1904, he published the Wisdom of the East book series.
 Competitor Smith, Elder & Co. was acquired in 1917.

 His son Sir John Murray V (1884–1967), grandson John Murray VI (John Arnaud Robin Grey Murray, known as Jock Murray; 1909–1993) and great-grandson John Murray VII (John Richmond Grey Murray; 1941–) continued the business until it was taken over.

 In 2002, John Murray was acquired by Hodder Headline, which was itself acquired in 2004 by the French conglomerate Lagardère Group.
 Since then, it has been an imprint under Lagardère brand Hachette UK.

 In 2015, business publisher Nicholas Brealey became an imprint of John Murray.

 John Murray archive

 The John Murray Archive was offered for sale to the nation by John Murray VII for £31 million and the National Library of Scotland acquired it, including the manuscript of Charles Darwin's Origin of Species.
-On 26 January 2005, it was announced that the National Library was to be given £17.7m by the Heritage Lottery Fund towards the £31.2m price offered by John Murray on condition the Library digitise the materials and make them available.
+In January 2005, the National Library received £17.7m from the Heritage Lottery Fund as part of the £31.2m bid by John Murray on the condition the Library digitise the materials and make them available.
 The Scottish Government agreed to contribute £8.3m, with the Library setting a £6.5m fundraising target for the remainder.